Virus outbreaks at Thai factories threaten export sector, recovery

 Already, some of the manufacturers affected by the outbreak have had to curtail production.

-Charoen Pokphand foods Pcl (CPF.BK), which exports to 40 countries from Thailand, said a factory that was closed due to infections accounted for 10% broiler chicken production.
+Charoen Pokphand foods Pcl, which exports to 40 countries from Thailand, said a factory that was closed due to infections accounted for 10% broiler chicken production.

 Thailand has recorded a total of 199,264 COVID-19 infections and 1,466 deaths so far, with over 80% of the new cases and 90% of the fatalities reported after April.